 The team works to assess felony cases in an attempt to reach fair and equitable resolutions of the cases at the earliest possible opportunity.
 The team encourages the immediate sentencing of defendants, where appropriate, significantly reducing costs to San Diego County and taxpayers.

-The team is responsible for prosecuting cases that are bound over by the pretrial team and also serious trials that the deputy has handled vertically from the time the case was presented by law enforcement.
-Those cases involve murders, attempted murder, arson and other complex felony cases.
+The team is responsible for prosecuting cases that are bound over by the pretrial team and also serious trials that are assigned vertically from the time the case was presented by law enforcement.
+Those cases involve murder, attempted murder, arson and other complex felony cases.